 In addition to the language classes, course offerings on various aspects of Tibetan civilization are offered through the Department and the Divinity School.
 Funding for the study of Tibetan is available through a number of sources; please consult one of the faculty for options.

 - First-year Tibetan: Monday, Wednesday, Friday, 10:30–11:50 am

 - Second-year Tibetan: Monday, Wednesday, Friday, 12:30–1:20 pm

 - Third-year, Fourth-year, Advanced: TBA

-Students with background in Tibetan prior to enrolling at Chicago who wish to be placed in higher sections of language study should consult with Karma Ngodup and/or, as appropriate, Professors Wedemeyer or Kapstein.
+Students with a background in Tibetan prior to enrolling at UChicago who wish to be placed in higher sections of language study can complete the Tibetan placement exam online on Canvas.
+If you have any question, please contact Karma T. Ngodup to request to be added to the Canvas test site or, contact as appropriate, Professors Wedemeyer or Kapstein.

 I can speak and understand Tibetan, but can't read or write.

 Please visit this page for information about our Tibetan Intensive program.

 I already have some background in written/spoken Tibetan.
 What class should I take?

 Please take the Tibetan placement exam prior to the commencement of classes (see the top of this page).
 Based on the results of your written and oral placement exam, the Tibetan instructors will determine the level of Tibetan best for you.